 The most popular egg overall is the boiled egg, with 17 states claiming it as their favorite.
 Weirdly enough, they’re almost all in the north except for Texas.
 That includes my home state of Illinois, too.
 Poached eggs came in a strong second place with 10 states to their name (including DC).
+Plus, they’re easier to make than ever when you learn how to make a poached egg in the air fryer.
 I really thought scrambled eggs were going to be higher up on the list, but sadly they came in last with just five states.

 Fried eggs are beloved in the southeast, but it seems that poached eggs and omelets like to spread the love around.
 While I don’t make have all the time, the best egg breakfast I ever had was an eggs Benedict with hollandaise sauce.
 I’ll never forget it.

 There are a handful of ways to boil eggs, but the two methods we’re seeing here are hard and soft-boiled.

 Hard-boiled eggs take the favorite by a large margin!
 And, as we mentioned earlier, there seems to be a clear divide between the northeast and southwest states.
 For the most part, you’ll find that northern states favor hard-boiled eggs while southern and western states seem to prefer soft-boiled.